nasa-gibs/mrf/doc/MUG.md

 ## PNG and PPNG Compression

 PNG is a lossless compression image format which uses the DEFLATE algorithm internally.
 PNG is the default compression mechanism for MRF.
-PNG compression is used for both the PNG and PPNG compression mode.
+PNG compression is used for both the PNG and PPNG MRF compression mode.
 PPNG stands for Palette PNG.
-While both types can have a MRF level palette, PPNG also stores the palette inside each and every PNG tile.
-Normally this should only be used if the PNGs are to be served over the web as color PNGs, otherwise the PNG compression results in smaller data files.
+While both types can have an MRF level palette, PPNG also stores the palette inside each and every PNG tile.
+This mode should only be used if the individual tiles are to be served over the web as PNGs, otherwise the regular PNG compression results in smaller data files.

 The PNG format itself supports up to sixteen bit unsigned integer data types.
-In the MRF, only the eight and sixteen bit formats are used.
-However, the MRF itself can have a signed sixteen bit data type (Int16), in which case the 16bit unsigned values stored in the PNG are interpreted as signed.
+However, the MRF driver can treat a 16 bit PNG as containing signed data type (Int16), in which case the values stored in the PNG are interpreted as signed.

 The QUALITY setting controls the DEFLATE stage of the PNG, with the same meaning as the ones described in the DEFLATE compression.
 Similarly, the Z_STRATEGY band option controls the zlib stage of PNG.
 Choosing Z_RLE or Z_HUFFMAN_ONLY will result in much faster compression, at the expense of size, Z_HUFFMAN_ONLY being the fastest.
 Z_FIXED and Z_FILTERED have much less effect.
 The effect of the strategy setting is much stronger than the QUALITY value setting.